mk-wintr/Compile-Uniform-Access-Tables-in-SQL/README.md

 # Compile-Uniform-Access-Tables-in-SQL
 Series of queries to compile uniform tables / columns into a combined table with a look-up added column; and recap by month / Item ID

+The queries are all in one file for coherency.